A great Asian Chicken Wings Appetizer made with original Smirnoff Ice!

 We love a great appetizer during the holidays as we do a lot of entertaining, and we are always looking for something new we can make to share with our guests.
-We were approached by the folks at Smirnoff Ice to create some holiday appetizers using Smirnoff Ice, so this was a great excuse to play around in the kitchen and come up with something new!
-We came up with a great recipe fore Citrus Asian Chicken Wings using Smirnoff Ice as the glazing sauce and marinade!
-This recipe for Citrus Asian Chicken Wings is easy, delicious and we think it would be the star of any party you will go to!
+Smirnoff Ice contacted us to create some holiday appetizers using Smirnoff Ice, so this was a great excuse to play around in the kitchen and come up with something new, like these beer chicken wings!

-While the wings were in the oven, we whipped up a little glaze to finish up the wings and add another layer of flavor.
-We made a nice glaze with Smirnoff Ice Original, teriyaki, brown sugar and honey, with a little garlic, chili powder and black pepper!
+While the wings were in the oven, we whipped up a little glaze to finish the wings and add another layer of flavor.
+We made glaze with Smirnoff Ice Original, teriyaki, brown sugar and honey.
+Added a little garlic, chili powder and black pepper!

 You can save the rest of the glaze to use as an extra dipping sauce, or really dunk the wings into the glaze to coat them, totally up to you!
 We preferred to use the dipping sauce as it makes it a little neater to eat with your fingers at a party, but if you are one of those folks who believes that wings should be a fully immersive experience, go ahead and sauce them up and get dirty!

 We love to mix alcohol and food together, so when Smirnoff Ice contacted us to make them two food recipes, and 2 cocktails for the holidays, we were super excited to have the chance to share these recipes with our readers!
 Not only did we end up with this all star wing recipe, but we made a whole line up of recipes perfect for entertaining at your next holiday party!

-- 2 lbs wings
+- 2 pounds chicken wings

 - 1 bottle Smirnoff Ice - we used the original flavor